Ulrich Thoden: Politics

-Thoden was already politically active during his school days at the Ratsgymnasium in Münster, for example by participating in demonstrations against the Gulf War in 1991.
-In 2008, he joined the SPD.
-In 2016 applied within the party to succeed Münster SPD MP Christoph Strässer.
-In 2018, he joined Die Linke, where he was parliamentary group spokesman for the Münster council group from 2020 to 2024.
-In 2022, he became deputy state spokesperson for The Left Party in North Rhine-Westphalia and in 2023, delegate for North Rhine-Westphalia to the party council.
+Thoden was already politically active during his time at the Ratsgymnasium in Münster; for example, as student body president, he organized demonstrations against the First Gulf War in 1991.
+He was involved in peace activism and is a co-founder of the Münster Peace Cooperative (FriKo) [4][5].
+In 2008, he joined the SPD and in 2016 ran in the party primary to succeed Münster SPD representative Christoph Strässer.
+In 2018, he joined Die Linke, serving as spokesperson for the Die Linke city council caucus in Münster from 2020 to 2024.
+From 2022 to 2025, he served as deputy state spokesperson for The Left Party in North Rhine-Westphalia, and since 2023, he has been a delegate for North Rhine-Westphalia to the Party Council.
+In addition, he has represented his party as a delegate to the European Left since 2025.